 They presented on what is involved in this major elective surgery taking into account lupus-related concerns including the recovery period.
 The goal of their presentation was to help members make informed decisions about undergoing surgery.

-Ms. Adams, LCSW began the presentation by discussing the ways in which patients with lupus can best prepare and most effectively recover from joint replacement surgery.
+Ms. Adams, LCSW began the presentation by discussing the ways in which patients with lupus can best prepare and most effectively recover from joint replacement surgery. such as hip replacement or knee replacement.
 She pointed out the ways in which patients can prepare for, and make the most of, their visit with an orthopedic surgeon.

 Additional points that should be considered when talking with the surgeon include: